Using large file system (LFS)

 $ git add .gitattributes

-4. Commit the large file to be uploaded, and then upload (push) it to the remote repository.
+4. Commit large files to be uploaded.
+Push the files to the remote repository.

 $ git add sample.psd